DEFINITIONS OF TERMS

 Laminate is a composite material made of 2 or more dissimilar substrates such as PET and AL bonded together.
 At the Bag Broker, we use the term to denote all foils used in roll stock or bags.
 A laminate for coffee bags and roll stock can be 2-ply or 3-ply, with the outer layer being Natural Kraft, PET, or Vinyl.
 The optional central barrier substrate can be AL or VMPET, and the inner substrate is usually LLDPE.
 The generic term for laminate is web.

-Laminate production process.
+Laminate production process

 After the artwork has been processed and approved, the production process starts with the manufacture of the print drums.
-Once test prints have been made, the production process, with the image being reverse printed in up to 8 colors on the outer PET substrate.
+Once test prints have been made, the production process, with the image being reverse printed in up to 8 colours on the outer PET substrate.
 The next step is the lamination, where the substrates are bonded together.
 After this, the laminate is wound, cut, and packaged.

 A process by which a sandwich of film layers is bound together by adhesives, coatings, or other polymers to form substrates with improved physical and chemical properties.
 The manufacturers the Bag Broker cooperates with offer dry lamination and wet lamination.